ZeroGravitasIndeed/zg_swtor_tools/README.md

 # ZeroGravitas's SWTOR Tools
-A Blender Add-on with a set of miscellaneous tools to use on **Star Wars: The Old Republic** MMO's assets.
-It will grow on features as those occur to me.
+A Blender Add-on with a miscellanea of tools to use on **Star Wars: The Old Republic** MMO's assets.
+It will grow on features as new ones happen to occur to me 😛.
+Quality of code is… petrifying.
+Still, it works, kindasorta.

 ## Installation

-The installation of the Add-on in Blender follows the usual practices:
+The installation of the Add-on in Blender follows the usual directions:

 1. Download the Add-on as a zg_swtors_tool.zip file.
 Don't unZip it: it's used as such .zip.
 2. In Blender, go to Edit menu > Preferences option > Add-ons tab > Install… button.